xKrishnaSaxena/WhatsBill/README.md

 4. Confirm: Receive a PDF invoice link.
 5. Set reminders: e.g., "Remind me in 2 hours to pay bill."
 6. Send voice notes: The bot transcribes and processes them.

-For full flow, see the attached screenshots in the repo (e.g., company selection, service addition, confirmation).